-Glucagon is a hormone produced by the pancreas.
-It raises blood sugar by causing the liver to release stored sugar.
-It is used only in an emergency to bring the blood sugar quickly back to normal.Back to top
+Glucagon is a hormone produced by your pancreas.
+It raises blood sugar by causing your liver to release stored sugar.
+Glucagon should only be used in an emergency to bring your blood sugar back to normal quickly.Back to top

-How would I or my family know that I need glucagon?
+How would I or my family or friends know that I need glucagon?

-You would need glucagon if your blood sugar level is less than 40mg/dl. and you are:
+You need glucagon if your blood sugar level is less than 40mg/dl. and you are:

-- unable to safely eat or drink due to confusion or disorientation
+- unable to eat or drink safely becasue you’re confused or disorientated

 - having convulsions (seizures)

 What is in the glucagon kit?The glucagon kit comes with a vial and syringe.
-The vial has the dry glucagon medicine in it.
+The vial has the dry glucagon in it.
 The syringe comes filled with the diluting solution.
 The kit can be stored at room temperature.
-Once you mix the glucagon and solution, it should be used immediately.
+Once you mix the glucagon and solution, you must use it immediately.
 Back to top

 To give a glucagon injection: